List

 fold : ([A], F, (F, A) -> F) -> F fold(collection, init, f)

-Computes a single value by applying the combining function f
+Computes a single value by applying the combining function f to each

-.
-See the full description in the Collection
+element of the given collection, starting with the initial value init.
+See the full description in the Collection interface.

 filter : ([A], A -> Bool) -> [A] filter(collection, f)

-for each element in collection
+Calls f for each element in collection, returning a new collection

-returns true.
-See the full description in the Collection
+that only contains the elements for which f returns true.
+See the full description in the Collection interface.

 find : ([A], A -> Bool) -> Option<A> find(collection, f)